Teufelchen1/FATX-on-a-snake/README.md

 This is an educational python utility that lets you walk around in a FATX partition and exporting/importing files from/to it.
 The goal is to Understand, understand the concept of ~love~FATX, uh!

-## REMEMBER TO MAKE A BACKUP OF YOU PARTITION BEFORE YOU READ ANY FURTHER
+## REMEMBER TO MAKE A BACKUP OF YOU PARTITION

 ## Status
 At the moment, you can safely read files and meta data with this utility.
 It is missing only some documentation and I would love to add more options/methods to retrieve data in more useful ways in the future.